-Using thorium, to any extent that makes any difference, also requires fast breeder reactors.
+Using thorium, to any extent that makes any significant difference, also requires breeder reactors.

 Thorium can be completely burned up in simple reactors (in contrast to standard uranium reactors which use only about 1% of natural uranium).
 Thorium is used in nuclear reactors in India.

 Thorium isn’t a nuclear fuel at all – it has to be converted into 233U in a breeder reactor first.
 That’s certainly not a ‘simple’ reactor.
 India’s use of thorium is still very limited and experimental.

 See The Thorium Myth for more detail.

 Fusion?
 To quote MacKay: Fusion power is speculative and experimental.
 I think it is reckless to assume that the fusion problem will be cracked.

 I’d say much the same thing about all four nuclear sustainability options, to be frank.
 Fusion is certainly more speculative than the other three, but none of them are well-established processes – unlike wind turbines and solar panels.